 What's On in Bucharest

-There are a number of great festivals and events in Bucharest that showcase Romanian culture and history, and expats won’t be short of regular entertainment in this Eastern European capital.
+There are several great festivals and events in Bucharest that showcase Romanian culture and history.
+Expats won’t be short of regular entertainment in this Eastern European capital.

 Here are a few of the more popular events in Bucharest.